DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Remote Paging

-If your data service supports paging operations, you can handle the Grid's paging state changes in order to request a page from the server according to the active page number and size.
+If your data service supports paging operations, you can handle the Grid's paging state changes to request a page from the server according to the active page number and size.

-Don't use the `LocalSorting` plugin to configure remote paging.
-Instead, handle the `onCurrentPageChange` event of the `PagingState` plugin in order to receive updates on the current page number changes.
-Having received a data page from the server, just pass it to the `Grid` component's `rows` property.
+Handle the `onCurrentPageChange` event of the `PagingState` plugin to receive updates on the current page number changes instead of using the `LocalSorting` plugin to configure remote paging.
+Pass the data page received from the server to the `Grid` component's `rows` property.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/grid/demos/#/paging/remote-paging)